๐Ÿš€Defining of A Config Function

 Please note:

 No return statement is allowed (nor needed).
-This enables we want to retrieve upon instantiation using final_vars and exclude_vars
+This enables selecting the variables we want to retrieve upon instantiation using final_vars and exclude_vars

 4